M. Govinda Pai

-Manjeshwar Govinda Pai (23 March 1883 – 6 September 1963), also known as Rastrakavi Govinda Pai, was a Kannada poet.
+Manjeshwar Govinda Pai (23 March 1883 – 6 September 1963), also known as Rastrakavi Govinda Pai, was an Indian Kannada-language poet.
 He was awarded the first Rashtrakavi title by the Madras Government (Kasaragod district was part of South Kanara district of Madras Presidency prior to the linguistic reorganisation of States on 1 November 1956).
-Rashtrakavi M. Govinda Pai was the one who put Manjeshwara(now in Kerala) on the literary map of India.
+Rashtrakavi M. Govinda Pai was the one who put Manjeshwara(Karnataka) on the literary map of India.

 Early life

 Govinda Pai was born on 23 March 1883 in a Konkani Goud Saraswat Brahmin family at his maternal grandfather's house in Manjeshwar.
 He was the first son of Mangalore Sahukaar Thimmappa Pai and Devaki Amma.
 Govinda Pai went to Mission School and then went to Canara High School in Mangalore.
 For college education, Pai went to Madras (Chennai).
 Due to the sudden death of his father, he had to return.